The Connection Between Sexual Abuse and Addiction

-Along with this, there are the intrusive traumatic thoughts that come unexpectedly.
+Along with this, there are intrusive traumatic thoughts that come unexpectedly.
 These thoughts can be vile, cruel, and terrifying.
-Likewise, they can be crippling and encompass the individuals whole mind.
+Likewise, they can be crippling and encompass the individual’s whole mind.

-Altogether, the sheer amount someone must deal with when they have an addiction is tremendous.
+The sheer amount someone must deal with when they have an addiction is tremendous.
 There are substance cravings, withdrawals, and anxieties constantly.
-Eventually, with all these things coming together, the sheer impact on ones emotional health is extreme.
+Eventually, with all these things coming together, the sheer impact on one’s emotional health is extreme.

-Sometimes, to the victim, there may seem like there is no escape.
-It may seem like they will be stuck in the same cycle of addiction, abuse, and self loathing forever.
+Sometimes, to the victim, there may seem no escape.
+It may seem like they will be stuck in the same cycle of addiction, abuse, and self-loathing forever.
 Some will feel like all hope is lost.

 However, this is never the case.
-There is always hope for those looking for help with there circumstances.
-With ABTRS, there is no need to harbor this pain for long periods of time.
-We can develop a treatment plan that works for you.
+There is always hope for those looking for help with their circumstances.
+With ABTRS, there is no need to harbor this pain for long periods.
+We can ensure that you get into treatment that is tailored for you.